aiven/devportal/docs/products/kafka/howto/enable-kafka-tiered-storage.rst

 Prerequisites
 --------------
 * Aiven account and a project set up in the Aiven Console
-* Aiven for Apache Kafka® service with Apache Kafka version 3.6
+* Aiven for Apache Kafka® service with Apache Kafka version 3.6.
+Tiered storage on Aiven for Apache Kafka is currently not available on all plans and regions.
+View the `plans and pricing page <https://aiven.io/pricing?product=kafka>`_ for a comprehensive list of supported plans and regions.
 * Aiven CLI